How were Holidays established?

-As we grow up and the years pass, we think of Holidays as merely a day off from work and a time for Barbeques.
+As I grew up and the years passed, I think of Holidays as merely a day off from work and a time for Barbeques.
 However, rarely do most of us know why, how, or what caused a Holiday to be established.
-Therefore, our History Lesson for September is about Labor Day.
+Therefore, I felt it appropriate we learn a history Lesson for September and why we have Labor Day.
 I will tell you up front that the U.S. Department of Labor does NOT mention this story and merely states that Labor Day, the first Monday in September is dedicated to the social and economic achievements of American workers a yearly national tribute to the contributions workers have made to the strength, prosperity, and well-being of our country.

 Research states that George Pullman, of Pullman, Illinois, and owner of the railroad Pullman Cars, developed a model planned worker community in Pullman, Illinois, which he owned and rented to his employees/workers who built and operated Pullman Railroad Cars.